MicrosoftDocs/azure-reference-other/studio-module-reference/compute-linear-correlation.md

 ## Module overview

-This article describes how to use the [Compute Linear Correlation](compute-linear-correlation.md) module in Azure Machine Learning Studio, to compute a set of Pearson correlation coefficients for each possible pair of variables in the input dataset.
+This article describes how to use the [Compute Linear Correlation](compute-linear-correlation.md) module in Azure Machine Learning Studio (classic), to compute a set of Pearson correlation coefficients for each possible pair of variables in the input dataset.

 The Pearson correlation coefficient, sometimes called Pearson’s R test, is a statistical value that measures the linear relationship between two variables.
 By examining the coefficient values, you can infer something about the strength of the relationship between the two variables, and whether they are positively correlated or negatively correlated.